 \[\label{jmodel1} \begin{aligned} &Y_{english,i} = \beta_{0,e} + \beta_{1,e}X_{sex,i} + \epsilon_{e,i}\\ &Y_{ravens,i} = \beta_{0,r} + \beta_{1,r}X_{sex,i} + \epsilon_{r,i}\\ &\binom{\epsilon_{e,i}}{\epsilon_{r,i}}\sim \mathcal{N}(\textbf{0},\boldsymbol\Omega)\\ \end{aligned} \tag{4}\]

-Both responses in this bivariate normal model, english
+Both responses in this bivariate normal model, english and ravens,

 are partially observed continuous variables.
 The binary covariate,

-, is fully observed.
+sex, is fully observed.
 This is identical to model (1)

-with \(X\) being sex
+with \(X\) being sex.

 To impute the missing values we proceed as follows.
 First, in order to